Whitefin trevally: Distribution and habitat

 The whitefin trevally is distributed throughout the tropical and temperate waters of the Indo-Pacific region, although in a very patchily recorded distribution.
 In the western Indian Ocean, the species has only been recorded from South Africa, Somalia, and in the Gulf of Oman.
 In the eastern Indian Ocean, the species is known from northwestern Australia, and definitely extends its distribution into the Pacific as far as Okinawa.
-If Carangoides dasson is synonymous with Carangoides equula, this extends the species distribution well into the Pacific, ranging to Hawaii and Easter Island.
+If Carangoides dasson is synonymous with Kaiwarinus equula, this extends the species distribution well into the Pacific, ranging to Hawaii and Easter Island.
 Before the species was recorded in Australia in 1988, the whitefin trevally was thought to only have an antitropical distribution.
 The fish probably has a more continuous distribution than currently known, with lack of adequate sampling contributing its patchily known distribution.

 The whitefin trevally is thought to primarily inhabit deep waters on the continental shelf and slope between 90 and 200 m deep over sandy and muddy substrates.
 At least one record exists of the species in shallow inshore waters, where an individual was captured off a sandy beach on Japan, but was thought to be stray fish.
-Two specimens were caught at the entrance of Durban Harbour, South Africa in December 2022, indicating that shoals travel into inshore waters of up to 20 metres.
+Two specimens were caught at the entrance of Durban Harbour, South Africa in December 2022, indicating that shoals travel into inshore waters of up to 20 m.